helgeklein/Terms-Before-Download/Wordpress.org SVN/tags/1.0.3/readme.txt

 == Upgrade Notice ==

-Upgrades are in line with Wordpress standards.
+Upgrades are in line with WordPress standards.

 == Changelog ==

+= 1.0.3 =
+* JavaScript: moved the dialog's initialization from document ready to the link click event (thanks Friendventure)

+= 1.0.2 =
+* Added support for analytics.js.
+The previous version only supported ga.js.
+The plugin's code auto-detects which of the two Analytics scripts is in use.

+= 1.0.1 =
+* Added support for nested shortcodes on the terms page

 = 1.0.0 =
 * Initial release